Wuzzmi/swe1r-autosplitter-libresplit/README.md

 > [!important]
 > If you edit your script settings after the script has already been loaded and enabled, you will need to uncheck and recheck "Enable Auto Splitter" for the changes to take effect.

-**Now everything is all set and the autosplitter will function when you run the game!**
+**Now everything is all set.
+The autosplitter will function when you run the game!**
 ___

 ## FULL SETTINGS BREAKDOWN